 How can we - a civilized culture, build such a barbaric instrument of torture for our fellow beings?

-Then you hear shots fired, sharp and crisp, like a particularly snappy firework exploding against all the concrete and irons.
+Then you hear shots fired, sharp and crisp, like fire crackers exploding against all the concrete and irons.
 You hear people shouting, first the surprised shrieks of guards rushing in to find prisoners with guns on their hands, then the low and menacing commands from the prisoners demanding the final key to their freedom.

 "Give the key or some people are gonna die!